South Carolina head coach Dawn Staley helps American bring home ninth FIBA World Championship gold medal.

 "USA basketball has always been like utopia for me because it creates an environment where it doesn't really matter what you've done personally in your career," Staley said.
 "You set all of that aside for one common goal, and that is to win a gold medal.
 To be part of the coaching staff there now feels like the natural progression for me.
 I've given a lot to USA Basketball, and USA Basketball has given a lot back to me.
 I would do anything to ensure that our country is successful, because other countries are catching up.
 It's in my blood to be part of USA Basketball."

 As a player, success came early in Staley's career, beginning with being named USA Today's National High School Player of the year in 1988 as a senior at Dobbins Tech.
 She went on to a four-year career at the University of Virginia that featured three trips to the NCAA Final Four, including a championship game appearance in 1991 after which she was named Most Outstanding Player.
 A two-time National Player of the Year (1991, 1992) and three-time Kodak All-American (1990, 1991, 1992), Staley was the ACC Player of the Year in 1991 and 1992 and the league's Rookie of the Year in 1989.
-Finishing her career as the only player in ACC history to record more than 2,000 points, 700 rebounds, 700 assists and 400 steals, Staley is one of three players at Virginia to have her jersey retired.
+Finishing her career as the only player in ACC history -- male or female -- to record more than 2,000 points, 700 rebounds, 700 assists and 400 steals, Staley is one of three players at Virginia to have her jersey retired.
 She was named to the ACC's 50th Anniversary Women's Basketball Team in 2002 and earned a spot on ESPN.com's "Top Players of the Past 25 Years."
 In April 2008, she was inducted into the Virginia Sports Hall of Fame.

 On the international scene, Staley made her first appearance in a USA Basketball uniform as a member of the 1989 Junior World Championship Team and 15 years later played her final international game after helping the organization to a 196-10 record.
 Olympic gold medals in 1996, 2000 and 2004 highlight her collection of 10 gold medals and one bronze on the world stage.